This information answers some commonly asked questions about Ommaya reservoirs (oh-MY-uh REH-zer-vwahrz) and Ommaya taps.

 An Ommaya reservoir will help your healthcare provider:

-These procedures are referred to as an “Ommaya reservoir tap.”
+These procedures are called an Ommaya reservoir tap.
 You may need fewer spinal taps if you have an Ommaya reservoir.

 About Ommaya Reservoir Taps

-The tap usually takes about 15 minutes.
+Ommaya reservoir taps usually take about 15 minutes.

-You can go back to all your normal activities after your tap, including washing your hair.
+Ask your healthcare provider when you can go back to doing your regular activities.
+Most people can right away.
+This includes washing your hair.
 Your Ommaya reservoir won’t need any special care.

-Call Your Healthcare Provider if You Have:
+When to Call Your Healthcare Provider

-- A fever of 100.4º F (38ºC) or higher
+- A fever of 100.4 °F (38 °C) or higher

 - Tenderness, redness, or swelling around your reservoir